Paulmait/naturinex-app/BETA_READINESS_REPORT.md

 ## 🎯 **FINAL STATUS: READY FOR BETA LAUNCH! 🚀**

 **All critical implementation gaps have been filled.
-Your MediScan app is now ready for real users!**
+Your Naturinex app is now ready for real users!**

 **Next Action:** Begin beta user testing and monitor for any edge cases or user feedback.